Fody/Home/readme.md

 ## Main Fody code repository

-The main codebase of Fody is locate at https://github.com/Fody/Fody.
+The main codebase of Fody is located at https://github.com/Fody/Fody.

 ## Documentation and Further Learning